nawazzzz/lazada/README.md

 php artisan migrate
 ```

-On Lazada Open Platform, configure this ***App Callback URL*** on your App Management section.
+On Lazada Open Platform, configure this **App Callback URL** on your App Management section.
 Once seller has authorized the app, it will redirect to this URL.
 Under the hood, it will call API to generate access token so that you do not have to call it manually.
-If you want to use your own ***App Callback URL***, you may specify `LAZADA_APP_CALLBACK_URL` in your `.env`, but you need to manually call the `accessToken()` API to update the access token in your record.
+If you want to use your own **App Callback URL**, you may specify `LAZADA_APP_CALLBACK_URL` in your `.env`, but you need to manually call the `accessToken()` API to update the access token in your record.
 ```
+// App Callback URL
 https://yourappurl.com/lazada/seller/authorized
 ```